Ultra Lite Stoves, Add One To Your Vehicle Kit

 I just ordered two for Tina and myself and am still researching what is the best for us long term.
 When it comes to these type stoves there is a lot of controversy or schools of thought.
 Economy Vs Expensive and let me say, just because it is expensive does not mean it is better; Stainless Steel vs Titanium, Iso Butane Vs Propane Vs Alcohol Vs Liquid Fuel.
 I am a big fan of Alcohol Stoves too but I didnt want to carry a lot of alcohol in my vehicle in the Summer time so I opted for Iso Propane's BRS3000 for now.
 I will be experimenting with several as the weeks go along.
 Let me know what you carry and your thoughts by leaving comments below.

 Don't forget you will also need something like a TOAKS Cup & Lid ($34) or Stanley Cook Set ($14.95) and Bottle Water plus dehydrated meal of your choice.
-I prefer ReadyWise over Mountain House.
-Taste and quality is better too me.
+I prefer Mountain House over any other on the market due to quality, price and over all taste.

 I got something I thought will work for now for my needs, but your needs may be different and after playing with it for a while I may decide on another unit.